leonalessio/osm2xp/README.md

 ## Already done

 ### Generation of
+* Buildings using facades or matching 3D objects
-* Roads, with trying to select best matching road type, if lane count data is present in OSM
+* Roads, trying to select best matching road type, if lane count data is present in OSM.
+Road types are configurable from the UI
 * Railways
 * Power lines
 * Barriers, two types are supported - fence and wall